Reputational Bargaining and Inefficient Technology Adoption: Analysis Results

 \paragraph{Remarks:} Theorem \ref{Theorem1} shows that bargaining is inefficient when (i) the set of commitment types is \textit{rich} and (ii) the cost difference between the two types of the seller is large enough.
-Section \ref{sec5} extends these findings to the case where the seller has multiple types.
-The presence of bargaining inefficiencies stands in contrast to APS and Fanning (2023).
+Section \ref{sec5} extends these findings to cases with three or more production costs.
+The presence of bargaining inefficiencies stands in contrast to APS and Fanning (2024).
 APS assume that players only have private information about their discount rate, in which case there is no offer under which some type has a strict incentive to concede while other types have no incentive to concede.
 This explains why the uninformed player cannot induce different types of the informed player to offer different prices.

-Fanning (2023) studies reputational bargaining in which the buyer has private information about her value.
+Fanning (2024) studies the interaction between private information about values and outside options in reputational bargaining models with exogenous cost/value distributions.
+This is related to our analysis in the current section.
 He assumes that no rational type is indifferent between accepting and rejecting any commitment type's offer.
-This violates our richness assumption on the set of commitment types since it rules out seller-commitment types that demand the entire surplus.
-Intuitively, when it is \textit{infeasible} for the seller to build a reputation for demanding the entire surplus, the buyer \textit{cannot} screen the seller in equilibrium since it is not optimal for her to concede after delay when the seller will never concede.
-The motivation for our richness assumption is explained in Section \ref{sub2.1}.
+This rules out for example, a commitment type who demands the entire surplus, which is required to \textit{exist} for our result.
+The motivation for our requirement is explained in Section \ref{sub2.1}.
+Intuitively, when it is \textit{infeasible} for the seller to build a reputation for demanding the entire surplus, the buyer \textit{cannot} screen the seller in any equilibrium since it is not optimal for her to concede after delay knowing that the seller will never concede.

-A natural question following Theorem \ref{Theorem1} is that what will happen when $\pi(\theta_1)=\pi^*$?
-Although the buyer will be indifferent between the pooling offer $p_{\theta_2}$ and her optimal screening offer $p_b \in (\theta_1,\theta_2]$ \textit{in the limit} where $\varepsilon \rightarrow 0$, she will have a strict preference for one of these offers under a generic $\varepsilon$.
-In fact, the cutoff belief $\pi^*$ will play a crucial role once we analyze the reputational bargaining game with endogenous technology adoption in the next section.